googlefonts/how-to-hint-variable-fonts/README.md

 YAnchor(17)

 Choose the YInterpolate tool, drag from point 17 to 5.
 Click anywhere on the interpolation line, and drag to point 22.
 Click again and drag to point 10. _Note: There are different ways to hint any glyph.
-Another stragety for the Tilde would be to control the weight of the glyph, by using a shift command from point 17 to point 10, and from point 5 to 22.
+Another strategy for the Tilde would be to control the weight of the glyph, by using a shift command from point 17 to point 10, and from point 5 to 22.
 This will also work.
 This will depend on the design of the glyph and what type of variations are in the font.
-For OpenSans, the interpolation technique, works well to control the weight from light to black._
+For Open Sans, the interpolation technique, works well to control the weight from light to black._

 YInterpolate(5,10,22,17)